Client Node Configuration

 The passwords above are randomly generated in your browser, not stored anywhere, and will never be used.
 Any HamWAN access to your modem will be done with crypto keys.

-3. Import SSH keys and associate them with the right accounts
+3. In either case, import SSH keys and associate them with the right accounts.

 /user ssh-keys